 #3.
 Get into the Baby Camel Pose

-Getting into the Camel pose can be quite a challenging backbend, so modifying it and doing the “baby version” is a lot more doable for us inflexible folks.
+Getting into the Camel pose can be quite a challenging backbend, so modifying it and doing the ‘baby version’ is a lot more doable for us inflexible folks.

 Begin by tucking your toes under, and placing the palms of your hands into your sacrum.
+Lift from your chest as you slowly lean backward.

 Keep your head in a neutral position aligned with your spine, and slowly lift your gaze towards the ceiling.
+Focus on opening up the front of your body and creating length in your spine without straining your lower back.

 #4.
 Do the Prone YTW Exercise